Skip to main content

 • Umbilical vein sampling

-In obstetrics and gynecology, where all the patients are women, so too are most of the physicians.
-Patients can choose a physician by sex, race, or any other factor, and many women—both doctors and patients—feel more comfortable talking about intimate health topics with other women.
-In 2018, a Los Angeles Times study found that 82 percent of OB/GYN residents were women.
+In obstetrics and gynecology, all of the patients are women, and so too are most of the physicians.
+Patients may choose a physician by sex, race, or any other factor, and many women — both doctors and patients — feel more comfortable talking about intimate health topics with other women.
+Study findings published in the American Journal of Obstetrics & Gynecology showed that 85% of OB/GYN residents were women.

 How Do You Train to Be an OB/GYN?

-An OB/GYN must first become a medical doctor by graduating from a four-year medical school—such as the Ross University School of Medicine (RUSM).
+An OB/GYN must first become a medical doctor by graduating from an accredited medical school — such as Ross University School of Medicine (Ross Med)*.
 The doctor must then complete a four-year residency in obstetrics and gynecology.
-Qualified candidates are then certified by the ABOG.
-A board-certified OB/GYN may then become a Fellow of the American College of Obstetricians and Gynecologists (FACOG).
-Doctors who want to subspecialize in a specific area of obstetrics/ gynecology must take additional fellowship training approved by the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada.
-Fellowships last between two and four years, during which OB/GYN’s may study such subspecialties as:
+Qualified candidates are then certified by ABOG (American Board of Obstetrics and Gynecology).
+A board-certified OB/GYN may then become a fellow of the American College of Obstetricians and Gynecologists (FACOG).
+Doctors who want to subspecialize in a specific area of obstetrics/gynecology must take additional fellowship training approved by the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada.
+Fellowships last between two and four years, during which OB/GYNs may study such subspecialties as:

-A second path to obstetrics exists through family medicine.
+An alternate path to obstetrics exists through family medicine.
 After medical school, a doctor can do a family medicine residency and then subspecialize in obstetrics.
-Doctors trained in Family Medicine with Obstetrics are certified by the Board of Certification in Family Medicine Obstetrics through the American Board of Physician Specialties.
+Doctors trained in family medicine with obstetrics are certified by the Board of Certification in Family Medicine Obstetrics through the American Board of Physician Specialties.
 Family medicine obstetricians are primary care specialists qualified to handle all aspects of obstetrics.
 They are particularly needed in rural areas that may not have OB/GYN services nearby.
-The American College of Obstetricians and Gynecologists (ACOG) reported in 2017 that half of all counties in the United States lack a single OB/GYN.

-OB/GYN’s may work in a clinic, hospital, medical office, or university, and some have their own private practice.
-You may be curious to know what an OB/GYNs definition of a normal day is.
+OB/GYNs may work in a clinic, hospital, medical office, or university, and some have their own private practice.
+You may be curious to know what an OB/GYN’s definition of a normal day is.
 OB/GYNs spend most of their time seeing patients, assisting in childbirth, or performing surgery and other medical procedures.
 Meetings and administration tasks absorb time, and hours are spent consulting with other specialists, doing research, studying, and teaching.
 Some obstetricians and gynecologists work a typical 40-hour week, while others work much more.
-Hours will vary according to the scope of practice or emergencies and complications that may arise during pregnancy and delivery.
-OB/GYN’s from different institutions often form call groups to give individual physicians greater flexibility while on-call away from work.
+Hours vary according to the scope of practice or emergencies and complications that may arise during pregnancy and delivery.
+OB/GYNs from different institutions often form call groups to give individual physicians greater flexibility while on call away from work.

 Because OB/GYNs are needed for a wide variety of women’s health issues, they can have a great impact on the individual lives of patients as well as overall community health.